• Skip to primary navigation

 • Core and slice apples.

-• Place apple slices and water in a Dutch oven.
+• Place apple slices and water in a Dutch oven or large pot.

 • Cook on medium-high heat on the stove.